-- a) Stop engine and remove ignition key. - b) Clean all debris from engine air intake screen and from around engine shrouding. - 5.1.3 Clean grass build-up under deck and check mower blades.
+- ♦ Clean all debris from around the engine and hydraulic pumps daily. - Stop engine, wait for all moving parts to stop, and remove key. a) - Clean all debris from engine air intake screen, around engine shrouding, b) and around the hydraulic pumps. - 5.1.3 Clean grass build-up under mower deck and check mower blades.